music dictionary : As - As

 associé (m.), associée (f.)(French) associate

-associer(French) associate, combine
+associer(French) to associate, to combine

 assocnabbreviation of 'association'

-assoggettare(Italian) subject
+assoggettare(Italian) to subject

 assoiffé(French) thirsty